miheerdew/delayed-admin/Readme.md

 A tool for administrators to (temporarily) drop admin privilages - to use tools like [Parental Controls](https://support.apple.com/kb/PH18571), [Self Control](http://selfcontrolapp.com), [etc.](https://github.com/miheerdew/delayed-admin/wiki/Tools), on themselves!

-Currently it's just works on my `MacOS Sierra`, but should be extensible to other Unix like systems too.
+Currently it just works on my MacOS Sierra, but should be extensible to other Unix like systems too.
+The aim would be to create a tool like [abmindicate](http://www.pluckeye.net/abmindicate.html) for MacOS/Unix.

+If you have some suggestions for improvement please feel free to open a pull request or send me an email at miheerdew@gmail.com.

 ## Warning
 This project is still a prototype.
 Only follow these instructions if you know what you are doing.